Strategic Policy Grants Program

 Eligibility

-Applicants for the SPGP must hold an Australian Business Number or equivalent business registration number.
+Applicants for the SPGP must hold a business registration number, whether an Australian Business Number or an overseas equivalent.
 Individuals with different organisational affiliations can submit a joint application to the SPGP.
 Joint applications must identify a single project lead and organisation.

 To be eligible, the proposed grant activity must: